All Episodes

 I'm sorry.

-No, I'm just gonna say all these things require a tremendous amount of effort uh to move us from basic science to uh you know to to your medicine cabinet, and the private sector today spends four dollars for uh basic research to applied research for every dollar we're spending at the National Institute of Health.
+No, I'm just going to say, all these things require a tremendous amount of effort to move us from basic science to your medicine cabinet.

-They spend it in directed ways to develop uh new solutions that you can use, whether it is trying to cure pancreatic cancer or trying to uh which by the way, my father died of.
+They spend it in directed ways to develop new solutions that you can use, whether it is trying to cure pancreatic cancer or trying to.

-Well, okay, I did not realize that.
+I did not realize that.

-Uh, and we're slowly beginning to find ways to conquer it.
+And we're slowly beginning to find ways to conquer it.

-Let me let me ask you one last question because we're running out of time, and I I have two minutes for you to answer, about a minute and a half.
+And I have two minutes for you to answer, about a minute and a half.

-As far as Donald Trump and the narrative advanced and the undermining and sabotage Of of Republicans in spite of the agenda I just laid out that he is standing for.
+As far as Donald Trump and the narrative advanced and the undermining and sabotage of Republicans in spite of the agenda I just laid out that he is standing for, what is your take on this race?

-And that is point out all the problems the country's facing.
+My argument to him would be keep it simple, and that is point out all the problems the country's facing, offer your solutions.

 The only two people he should mention are Hillary and Obama, and forget all the chatter and the media and the rest of the noise out there and move forward.

-Well, my my take is that this is a much more wide open race than the news media wants you to believe.
+Well, my take is that this is a much more wide open race than the news media wants you to believe, that they are desperately trying to convince us to be depressed and to decide that this is over.

-Uh, but in fact it's not.
+But in fact, it's not.

-I just uh ran across a fabulous new book on uh Truman's campaign in 48, where he was so far behind that Roper announced in September he was no longer polling.
+I just ran across a fabulous new book on Truman's campaign in 48, where he was so far behind that Roper announced in September he was no longer polling because it was obvious that it was over.

-And you go, Oh my gosh.
+And you go, oh, my gosh.

 Well, it's 4136.

-So Hillary Clinton, after all the years of being first lady, all the years of being U.S. Senator, all the years of being Secretary of State, two presidential campaigns, is at 41.
+So Hillary Clinton, after all the years of being First Lady, all the years of being U.S. Senator, all the years of being Secretary of State, two presidential campaigns, is at 41.

-And the LA Times has at a one-point race.
+And the L.A.
+Times has at a one-point race.

-I don't I would guess in my mind it's probably saying if if you're if you're at 41 in August, the Clinton campaign ought to be terrified.
+If you're at 41 in August, the Clinton campaign ought to be terrified.

-It's the Clinton Allies among Democratic uh mayors.
+It's the Clinton allies among Democratic mayors.

 We've not had a Republican city council in Baltimore since 1942.